Skip to content

 In Canada, nearly one in three school age children are overweight,1 and experts say added sugar is a problem.
 According to a recent report, “One in every five calories that Canadians consume comes from sugar”, and youth have the highest intakes.2 Wholesome foods that are naturally nutritious and free of sugar, like eggs, can be an important part of helping children maintain a healthy body weight.

 Eggs stand out as naturally nutritious—with only 70 calories in a large egg, no other food quite compares.
-Eggs have many important nutrients, including iron and vitamins A, B12, D, E, folate and choline.
+Eggs have many important nutrients, including vitamins A, B12, D, E, folate and choline.
 Plus, eggs are an excellent source of high quality protein.
 All this makes eggs an ideal choice for children’s healthy growth and development.

 A recent study compared the effects of a high-protein breakfast to a high-carbohydrate breakfast in overweight adolescent girls.3 Regular breakfast eaters had lower blood sugar levels throughout the day after eating the high-protein breakfast with eggs.
 But this benefit of the high-protein breakfast was not observed in girls who regularly skipped breakfast.